 Hotels who have their own naturalists and jeeps also organize and operate safaris into the park.
 Private vehicles aren't allowed into the park.

-The park's management recently introduced a number of new tourism facilities.
+The park's management has introduced a number of new tourism facilities.
 Night jungle patrols take place through the park from 7.30 p.m. until 10.30 p.m., and cost 1,750 rupees per person.
 Elephant bathing takes place in the park's Khapa buffer zone between 3 p.m. and 5.p.m. daily.
 The cost is 750 rupees entry fee, plus 250 rupees guide fee.

 Where to Stay